-Board & secretariate
+Board & Secretariate

-Rasmus Kloster Bro, vice-chairman.
-Born in 1985 in Sennels, Thy.
-Film Director and Screenwriter.
-Bro lives and works in Copenhagen.
-He had his feature film debut in 2019 with “Cutterhead”, a disaster film filmed on location at the construction site of the Copenhagen Metro.
-He has also worked with radio drama, music videos, installation art and short films.
-His short film “Kiss My Brother” (2010) won Best Narrative Short at Landlocked Festival and "Barvalo" (2012) won Silver Egg at Emir Kusturica's festival Kustendorf.
+Rasmus Kloster Bro, chair of the board.
+Film director and screenwriter.
+Born in 1985 in Sennels, Thy, and based in Copenhagen.
+He had his feature film debut in 2019 with Cutterhead, a disaster film filmes on location at the construction site of the Copenhagen Metro.
+Cutterhead was shortlisted for both Robert and Bodil and won titles worldwide, including the french festival of debut films Premier Plans.
+Rasmus has also worked with documentary films, short films, radio drama, music videos, installation art.
+His short film Kiss My Brother (2010) won Best Narrative Short at Landlocked Festival and Barvalo (2012) won Silver Egg at Emir Kusturica's festival Kustendorf.
+He is a guest lecturer at The National Film School of Denmark, where he does practice-based research and artistic knowledge production.

-Ida Grøn.
-Born in 1979.
-Grøn has a BA in Art History from the University of Copenhagen and a master in Documentary Filmmaking from The National Film and Television School in England.
-She has worked as a director in both film and television.
-Examples of her work include the films “The Kid and The Clown” and “Stay behind – my Grandfather’s Secret War” as well as the TV-programmes “Sort Arbejde” for DR2 and “For Grim til Kærlighed” for DR3.
-Grøn has exhibited a video-VR installation during Virtual Moves at the National Gallery of Denmark.
-In her work as part of the Board at Danish Film Directors she focuses on finding a way to assess and value the risk a film director undertakes in the work before a film is financed.
+In her work as part of the Board at Danish Film Directors she focuses on finding a way to assess and value the risk film directors undertake in the work before a film is financed.
 She also focuses on gathering and communicating knowledge on the key factors that make up a satisfying teamwork between director and producer.
 Furthermore, she wishes to contribute to Danish Film Directors’ work to ensure that film directors have the opportunities to develop their film language and that a wide variety of Danish documentaries and feature films have a life in the cinema in an era where TV-series and streaming services are dominating.

 Søren Balle.
 Born in 1978.
-Balle has an educational background from Film and media studies, The Danish School of Media and Journalism as well as The Danish Film School from which he graduated in 2009.
-He had his feature film debut in 2014 with the film “The Sunfish” a specific and peculiar story that was awarded four Robert - and Bodil statuettes.
-Balle has worked on a range of large fictional TV-series as both episode director and concept director among them are “Norskov”, “Herrens Veje”, “Follow the Money”, “The Rain” and “Fred til Lands.
+Søren has an educational background from Film and Media Studies at The Danish School of Media and Journalism as well as The Danish Film School from which he graduated in 2009.
+He had his feature film debut in 2014 with the film The Sunfish a specific and peculiar story that was awarded four Robert and Bodil statuettes.
+Søren has worked on a range of large fictional TV series as both episode director and concept director among them are Norskov, Herrens Veje, Follow the Money, The Rain and Fred til Lands.